 Water meter installations throughout the TNRD began in October, 2019.
-The TNRD will be installing meters in all eleven Community Water Systems over the next couple of years.
+The TNRD will be installing meters in all eleven Community Water Systems.

 Even with system improvements, water conservation efforts, and public education initiatives, per capita water consumption within the TNRD is high.
 In some areas this is partly due to undetected underground leaks.
 High consumption contributes to equipment wear and shortens operating equipment life cycle, leading to higher operating and capital costs.